tinkerbell/smee/CONTRIBUTING.md

 #### Runtime dependencies

-At runtime Boots needs to communicate with a Tink server.
+At runtime Smee needs to communicate with a Tink server.
 Follow this [guide](https://docs.tinkerbell.org/setup/local-vagrant/) for running Tink server.

 ## Development